No one likes to owe the IRS.

 A tax attorney evaluates your current balance, future finances, and helps find a solution that works for you so that you can get out from under the IRS.

-What Options Do Jersey City Residents Have for Negotiating Back Taxes?
+What Options Do Bergen County Residents Have for Negotiating Back Taxes?

 As we have discussed, the IRS wants you to pay the taxes due.
 Despite the stigma surrounding the IRS, they are easy to work with as long as you pick the right negotiation tactic and follow the rules.
 Each option you have lists specific deadlines and information you must provide.
 Therefore, if you follow this, you should come out victorious.